 In my travels, I’ve often found that New Yorkers get a bad rep. Most people think we’re loud, curse too much, drive too fast, and spend too much money.
 In reality….that’s all true (I started cursing extensively around the age of 8), but there’s a side to things here that people don’t see from the outside looking in.
 We are more than Manhattan and Montauk.
 We are filled with sleepy blue-collar communities, buoyed by hard working people of all shapes, sizes and colors.
 For the most part, we are decent people, even if we do say “Fuck” all the time.
 These are the reasons Billy Joel is so important to us here.
 No matter how famous he’s become, he’s always come home to Long Island, and he still lives here to this day.
 I’ve personally seen him out in the wild on several occasions over the years, and he is as nice and humble as he seems, and he’s always good for at least one yearly news story.
 Whether is him wrecking yet another motorcycle, or him randomly playing a piano on the side of the road for all to see (yes that happened!), Billy Joel truly is an everyman.
 For all the Grammy’s, accolades and platinum albums, he still feels like one of us, and that’s why we love him here.

 Billy is still that same working-class hero he sings about in all those songs.
 He’s “Anthony who works in the grocery store” from his song ‘Moving Out.’
 He’s the drunken loud mouth from ‘Big Shot.’
 He’s “Eddie” from “Scenes from an Italian Restaurant,” and he’s the bayman from ‘The Downeaster Alexa.’
 Billy swears too much, drinks too much and gets fat on pizza and bagels, just like the rest of us.
 For all his fame and fortune, he’s left pieces of himself everywhere he’s been, and in each-song he’s created for us.
 These are our local anthems.
 Our memories are laced with them, and some of our life stories are defined by them.
 Billy Joel, in short, feels like home.
 My life’s story, all 32 years of it, is heavily and happily enveloped in the Piano Man’s words and music.
 I have memories of block parties and BBQ’s all defined by Billy.
-My wife Angela and I have taken road trips where we listened to Billy for hours, and I recall the Christmas of 2017 where our gift to each other was Billy Joel tickets at MSG.
+My ex-wife Angela and I have taken road trips where we listened to Billy for hours, and I recall the Christmas of 2017 where our gift to each other was Billy Joel tickets at MSG.
 At $350 dollars a pop, we sat just behind the stage, and it was another one of my favorite musical moments, even if I did sorely miss the bombastic drumming of one Liberty DeVito.
 My life, and so many others, simply would not be the same without the presence of his music.

 So, if you want the true flavor of Long Island, ignore what the media says, or what you find on the internet.
 Listen to Billy Joel, and through the stories and characters he’s created, you will truly understand our story here.
 Start with Cold Spring Harbor and The Stranger and don’t stop until you’ve listened to the very last song on River of Dreams.
-If there is one man or artists that has defined and embodies what it means to be from Long Island, New York – it’s Billy Joel.
+If there is one man or artist that has defined and embodies what it means to be from Long Island, New York – it’s Billy Joel.
 So yes, we are too loud.
 We do curse too much.
 Sometimes we drive to fast, and yes – we spend too much.
 So what?
 That’s how we do it here on Long Island.
 Every place you go has its local flavor, and the fast-paced, in-your-face, no-holds-barred hustle is ours.
 So, next time you’re here, visit one of our local bars, pull up a stool, order yourself a Blue Point and some fries with ketchup, and choose ‘Piano Man’ on the juke box if there is one, because there’s nothing more Long Island than a drunken Billy Joel sing-along with all your closest friends.

 ‘Sing us a song you’re the piano man, sing us a song tonight.
 We we’re all in the mood for a melody, and you got us feeling alright.’